 Expanded Child Tax Credit: Investing $185 billion in the Child Tax Credit would expand the credit for one year from $2,000 per child to $3,000 per child for children ages six through 17, and $3,600 per child for children under six.
 It also makes the credit fully refundable on a permanent basis.3

-Fair Housing: A $290 billion investment in housing affordability would expand access to accessible and affordable housing and help close the racial wealth gap through the first-ever national investments in homeownership for first-time, first-generation homebuyers.
-This investment includes $100 billion for down payment assistance,6 $75 billion for rental assistance,7 $70 billion funding for public housing to maintain existing units, and $45 billion for the National Housing Trust Fund.8
+Fair Housing: A $290 billion investment in safe, accessible, and affordable housing would expand housing opportunities and help close the racial and gender wealth gaps through the first-ever national investments in homeownership for first-time, first-generation homebuyers.
+This investment includes $100 billion for down payment assistance,6 $75 billion to expand rental assistance to additional households,7 $70 billion to begin addressing the growing capital needs backlog in public housing and maintain existing units, and $45 billion for the National Housing Trust Fund to increase the supply of deeply affordable, accessible housing.8

-Health Care: Investing $200 billion would permanently extend Medicaid-like health care coverage to low-income individuals—disproportionately people of color— states that have not expanded Medicaid.9
+Health Care: Investing $200 billion would permanently extend Medicaid-like health care coverage to low-income individuals—disproportionately people of color—in states that have not expanded Medicaid.9

 Baby Bonds: Investing money in savings accounts for children from low-income families would combat wealth inequality to benefit those who have historically been left out of wealth-building opportunities like homeownership and higher education.
 One proposal for “baby bonds” would cost $650 billion over 10 years and would generate economic opportunities and support the financial security of the most marginalized.10